 Wouldn’t you love to learn how to delete digital footprints and become anonymous online?

 Do you feel uncomfortable knowing that there is data all over the web that can directly lead back to your private and sensitive information?

-Luckily, there are ways to delete digital footprints from the web.
+Luckily, there are ways to remove digital footprints from the web.
 Let’s see how!

 Surfing the web seems simple and innocent enough, right?

 Scroll through here, leave a comment there, post a photo, share some content, and that’s it.

 Once you close the browser or the app, you’re done.
 Right?